Ohio State vs. West Virginia: Sportsbook promo codes, odds, spread, over/under - December 30

 Ohio State vs. West Virginia Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup available on individual sportsbooks.
+Check out the odds, spread and over/under for this matchup posted at several sportsbooks.

 |Favorite